avj2352/ds-algo-2020/aws-certification/aws-ccp-04.md

 ### AWS Polly

 Amazon Polly is a service that turns text into lifelike speech.
 Polly lets you create applications that talk, enabling you to build entirely new categories of speech-enabled products.
 Polly is an Amazon artificial intelligence (AI) service that uses advanced deep learning technologies to synthesize speech that sounds like a human voice.
 Polly includes 47 lifelike voices spread across 24 languages, so you can select the ideal voice and build speech-enabled applications that work in many different countries.

+### AWS Lifecycle Management

+Amazon S3 service you can use to automatically migrate data from one storage class to another after a set number of days as a means of reducing your costs, especially where frequent instant access may not be required to that subset of data.